OptMap: Geometric Map Distillation via Submodular Maximization: Introduction

-Formally, geometric map distillation is a combinatorial optimization problem that aims to maximize the informativeness of the output map.
-Point cloud informativeness can be stated using metrics such as the amount of redundant or overlapping information, but efficiently solving combinatorial optimization problems with tight suboptimality bounds using these metrics is challenging.
-Such optimizations are in part difficult because each overlap comparison is computationally expensive.
-Previous research sought to simplify overlap calculations by learning to encode point clouds as compact descriptor vectors where the distance between descriptors corresponds to the degree of overlap \cite{ma2022overlaptransformer}.
-Although most descriptors are used for global place recognition \cite{chen2022overlapnet, arce2023padloc, komorowski2021minkloc3d}, recent work used them to formulate reward functions for summarizing large LiDAR datasets \cite{thorne2025submodular}.
-The key idea of \cite{thorne2025submodular} is that submodularity, or the mathematically defined property of diminishing returns, provides efficient algorithms for optimizing subsets of geometric data via metrics such as overlap.
-The most famous method is the greedy algorithm, which guarantees a $(1-\frac{1}{e})$-suboptimality bound for cardinality constrained submodular problems \cite{nemhauser1978analysis, nemhauser1978best}.
-A recently developed class of streaming submodular algorithms are pertinent to optimizing over large datasets because they only require a single pass over input datasets \cite{badanidiyuru2014streaming, chekuri2015streaming}.
-Streaming algorithms have been used to solve problems similar to geometric map distillation such as search engine result generation and image dataset summarization \cite{feldman2018less, kazemi2019submodular} which both aim to select informative subsets from extremely large input sets.
+Geometric map distillation is most naturally formulated as a combinatorial optimization problem (i.e., optimal subset selection \cite{fujishige2005submodular}) that aims to maximize the informativeness of the output map given all available perception data.
+Within this formulation, online mapping algorithms suffer from a causality constraint, as filtering-based approaches such as keyframe or occupancy maps must select solutions before future observations are available.
+For point clouds, informativeness is readily quantified using the amount of redundant data or overlapping regions, but optimizations that rely on direct overlap computations are expensive because geometric maps contain millions of points.
+Solving such problems with formal suboptimality bounds is thus only possible as an offline process.
+Previous research sought to simplify overlap calculations by learning to encode point cloud similarity via compact descriptor vectors \cite{ma2022overlaptransformer}.
+Although most descriptors are used for global place recognition \cite{chen2022overlapnet, arce2023padloc, komorowski2021minkloc3d}, recent work used them to formulate submodular reward functions to summarize large LiDAR datasets \cite{thorne2025submodular}.
+By combining descriptors with submodularity, or the mathematically defined property of diminishing returns, \cite{thorne2025submodular} leveraged several efficient submodular maximization algorithms for map summarization with no direct overlap computations.
+The most famous such algorithm is the greedy algorithm, which guarantees a $(1-\frac{1}{e})$-suboptimality bound for NP-hard cardinality constrained submodular problems \cite{nemhauser1978analysis, nemhauser1978best}.
+However, a recent class of streaming submodular algorithms is pertinent to optimizing over large datasets because they only require one pass over them \cite{badanidiyuru2014streaming, chekuri2015streaming}.
+Streaming algorithms have been used for problems similar to geometric map distillation such as search engines and image dataset summarization \cite{feldman2018less, kazemi2019submodular} which both aim to select informative subsets from extremely large input sets.